 Watch Video – Scenario Manager in Excel

 Scenario Manager in Excel can be the tool of choice when you have multiple variables, and you want to see the effect on the final result when these variables change.

 Suppose you have a dataset as shown below and you want to calculate the profit value:

 The Profit value is dependent on 3 variables – Sale Quantity, Price per Unit, and the Variable Cost per Unit.
 Here is the formula I have used to calculate the profit:

 The idea is to see how this final result changes when we change these dependent variables.

-As shown in the first 2 articles of this series, if you only have one or two variables changing, you can create a one variable or two variable data table.
-But if you have 3 or more than 3 variable that can change then scenario manager is the way to go.
+As shown in the first 2 articles of this series, if you only have one or two variables changing, you can create one variable or two-variable data table.
+But if you have 3 or variables that can change then scenario manager is the way to go.

 Setting up Scenario Manager in Excel

 - Go to Data Tab –> Data Tools –> What-If Analysis –> Scenario Manager.